CMCLorg/CMCLorg.github.io/CfP.md

 ---
 layout: page
-title: CfP
+title: CMCL – First Call for Papers
 permalink: /CfP
 order: 1
 ---

-## The Workshop on Cognitive Modeling and Computational Linguistics
+## The 13th edition of the Workshop on Cognitive Modeling and Computational Linguistics (CMCL 2024)

-CMCL 2024 will be co-located with ACL 2024 in Bankok (Thailand) on August, 15 2024.
+CMCL 2024 will be co-located with the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024).

 <!--